Loss to Suns is more of the same story for Timberwolves

 A road game in Golden State against Stephen Curry and company on Thursday followed by another road game against the defending Western Conference champions on Friday in Phoenix.

-That meant little rest and a time zone change in which the Wolves lost an hour between playing two of the hardest opponents they'll face all season.
+That meant little rest and a time zone change in which the Wolves lost an hour between playing two of the top opponents they'll face all season.

 The Wolves trailed 112-108 with 6 minutes, 48 seconds when Cameron Johnson and Landry Shamet hit threes on three straight Suns possessions to push Phoenix's lead to 121-110.
 Phoenix got the lead to 13 before the Wolves made one last run.
 They were able to cut it to 128-122 and had multiple possessions to get closer, but couldn't do it.